Adv. Nizam A. Khan Warns Against Mobile Addiction, Calls It a Threat to Faith

 He concluded with impactful lines:

-“Not every light from a screen illuminates the soul;
+“Not every light from a screen illuminates the soul; Some lights only deepen the darkness within.”

-“The greatest struggle today is against our own desires and our mobile phones.
+In his closing remarks, Adv.
+Nizam A. Khan stated: “The greatest struggle today is against our own desires and our mobile phones.
 If we fail to control them, they will control our faith.”

 The lecture served as both a warning and a wake-up call, urging individuals to regain control over their digital habits and safeguard their spiritual well-being.